SuddenH4X/awesome-app-rating/README.md

 * Look at the example app to get first impressions

 ## Recommendations
+The following things are highly recommended to not annoy the user, which in turn could lead to negative reviews:

 - Don't show the dialog immediately after install
 - Don't set the rating threshold to 5
 - Show the `Never` button so the user can decide whether or not to rate your app